-Sometimes called living fossils, these horseshoe shaped arthropods are brown in colour and totally harmless.
+Sometimes called living fossils, these horseshoe shaped arthropods are brown in color and totally harmless.

-Horseshoe crabs (Limulus polyphemus) migrate to shallow water to mate and lay their green-coloured eggs.
+Horseshoe crabs (Limulus polyphemus) migrate to shallow water to mate and lay their green-colored eggs.
 Horseshoe crabs are benthic and feed on worms and molluscs.
 Horseshoe crabs swim with their bodies upside down.

 The Horseshoe crab is more closely related to spiders and scorpions than crabs.
 Horseshoe crabs are most commonly found in the Gulf of Mexico and along the northern Atlantic coast of North America.
 A main area of annual migration is the Delaware Bay.